Canaan Inc. (CAN) Shares Up Despite Recent Market Volatility

 Sponsored

-CAN’s stock has seen a 1.05% increase for the week, with a -14.29% drop in the past month and a 4.35% gain in the past quarter.
-The volatility ratio for the week is 8.14%, and the volatility levels for the past 30 days are at 8.42% for Canaan Inc. The simple moving average for the last 20 days is -9.13% for CAN stock, with a simple moving average of -9.99% for the last 200 days.
+The stock of Canaan Inc. (CAN) has seen a 1.25% increase in the past week, with a -17.59% drop in the past month, and a 9.88% gain in the past quarter.
+The volatility ratio for the week is 6.31%, and the volatility levels for the past 30 days are at 8.20% for CAN.
+The simple moving average for the last 20 days is -7.75% for CAN stock, with a simple moving average of -11.03% for the last 200 days.

 Analysts’ Opinion of CAN